Last winter, during one of Houston’s freezes, Sheila was left behind at the Four Points hotel near George Bush Airport.

 They weren’t coming back.

-So our ACE staff and behavior team made sure Sheila learned a new truth: she was safe.
-She was loved.
+Our ACE staff and behavior team moved slowly with her: quiet voices, treats, patience, and time.
+Little by little, Sheila started to understand that she was safe.
 And while Friends For Life may be a shelter, it could also be the place where she healed while her real family found her.

 And now, look at her.